If you are just joining us, yesterday my daughter asked me if caterpillars are ticklish. Today is the day we find out.

 What the 4-Year-Old Thought:

 No caterpillars were harmed in this experiment, although one of them was thoroughly annoyed.
-My daughter placated him with a plate of tasty snacks.
+My daughter thanked him with a plate of tasty snacks.